MissileWhistle/SeaNet/README.md

 ![Screenshot](PTgraph.png)

-The "Project SeaNet.docx" word file contain all the preliminary requirements, ideas and features I wanted to implement and develop.
+The "Project SeaNet.docx" word file contains all the preliminary requirements, ideas and features I wanted to implement and develop.
 Finally the "Schedule.docx" is a little schedule (template) made to try and advance the project in a timely manner, it's a nice template that you might be interested in having and comes from the Google Data Analytics Course on Coursera, something you might be interested in having and using.